Apple’s EU antitrust case targets App Store limits on Microsoft and Facebook gaming apps

 Facebook last week said its gaming app was only available on Apple’s App Store as a streaming service and that users will not be able to play games.

-Facebook Chief Operating Officer Sheryl Sandberg said the company had to remove gameplay functionality entirely to secure Apple’s approval of its Facebook Gaming app.
+Facebook COO Sheryl Sandberg said the company had to remove gameplay functionality entirely to secure Apple’s approval of its Facebook Gaming app.

-Microsoft, which has a game-streaming service called Project xCloud said: “Apple stands alone as the only general-purpose platform to deny consumers from cloud gaming and game subscription services like Xbox Game Pass.”
+Microsoft, which has a game-streaming service called Project xCloud, said: “Apple stands alone as the only general-purpose platform to deny consumers from cloud gaming and game subscription services like Xbox Game Pass.”

-“It consistently treats gaming apps differently, applying more lenient rules to non-gaming apps even when they include interactive content,” it added in an emailed statement.
+“It consistently treats gaming apps differently, applying more lenient rules to non-gaming apps, even when they include interactive content,” it added in an emailed statement.

-(Reporting by Foo Yun Chee; editing by Barbara Lewis)
+(Reporting by Foo Yun Chee, editing by Barbara Lewis.)